toebeann/BepInEx.ChainedEchoes/README.md

 ### Windows (Vortex)

 [Vortex](https://www.nexusmods.com/about/vortex/) is a tool for installing and managing mods on Windows.
-It can install all kinds of mods for Subnautica and other games, including this pack.
+It can install all kinds of mods for Chained Echoes and other games, including this pack.

 1. Install [Vortex Mod Manager](https://www.nexusmods.com/about/vortex/) and the [Chained Echoes Support](https://www.nexusmods.com/site/mods/519) extension if you haven't already.
 Make sure they're fully up-to-date.
 1. In Vortex, simply begin managing Chained Echoes from the Games tab, and Vortex will automatically install the BepInEx Pack for you.